Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Brakes are one of the most common components of a bike that wear out and need replacing.
 Fortunately, it’s also easy to tell when that time has come.
 Have you ever dealt with that annoying screeching, squealing sound when you try to engage your brakes?
 That’s the sound of your brakes telling you they need to be adjusted or replaced.

 Brake pads also have a telltale wear line.
-Once they’re worn to that point, its time for them to go.
+Once they’re worn to that point, it’s time for the brake pads to go.
 This usually happens around the one-year mark for city cyclists.

 Check the lights and bell (or horn)